In this document, unless otherwise stated or the context requires:

 3 VARIATIONS TO YOUR AGREEMENT OR PRICES

-3.1 We may vary any of the terms of your agreement on the following basis: We will let you know at least one month in advance if we decide to:
+3.1 We may vary any of the terms of your agreement on the following basis: Wherever possible, we will let you know 7 days in advance if we decide to:

 3.1.1 discontinue the Services; or